dora-team/dora.dev/conductor/tracks/capability_audit_20260112/plan.md

  - [x] Task: Ensure all capability pages have a clear, accessible heading structure a0f7d31
  - [x] Task: Verify that all links within capability pages are functional and descriptive a544add
  - [x] Task: Conductor - User Manual Verification 'Content Refinement' (Protocol in workflow.md) 78f1f86
- - [~] Task: Ensure all capability pages have a clear, accessible heading structure
- - [ ] Task: Verify that all links within capability pages are functional and descriptive
- - [ ] Task: Conductor - User Manual Verification 'Content Refinement' (Protocol in workflow.md)

 ## Phase 3: Final Verification [checkpoint: fd9d00b]
 Goal: Ensure the entire catalog is consistent and ready for production.